spacelab-ufsc/pcb-standard/README.md

 ## Project Repositories

 #### Organization
-- Inside the module repository in GitHub, it is going to be provided with 3 main folders: hardware, firmware, and doc.
+- The project repository in GitHub is going to be provided with 3 main folders: hardware, firmware, and doc.
 (It could be expanded depending on the project, mechanical, fpga, scripts, libs, and others).
 - Inside the hardware folder, the hardware project is going to be added following this directory structure: (use lowercase words separated by underscores)

 ```